 Recognizing the devastating consequences of a person with hemophilia developing an inhibitor (when a patient’s treatments stop working increasing the risk of bleeding, joint disease, and hospitalization), NHLBI held a State of the Science Workshop on Factor VIII Inhibitors in May 2018.
 The product of the workshop is a national blueprint for future basic, translational, and clinical research on the prevention and eradication of these inhibitors.
 NHF strongly supports furthering this area of critical research.

-With support from champions on both sides of the aisle, NHF has been successful in advocating annually for funding for federal programs impacting the bleeding disorder community.
+With support from champions on both sides of the aisle, NHF has been successful in advocating annually for funding for federal programs impacting the bleeding disorders community.
 In the FY 2021 funding bills enacted in December 2020, there was level funding for the federal hemophilia programs at HRSA and the CDC, and a 3% increase for the NIH overall.
 These funding levels align with NHF’s advocacy during Washington Days and throughout the year.
 The bill also included report language NHF supported indicating Congress’s support for these programs and their positive benefit on our community.
 NHF thanks our Congressional champions for their support of the federal hemophilia programs and all community members who participated in our advocacy this year.
-We will soon turn to the FY 2022 process and will continue our advocacy in these areas.
+We will soon turn to the FY 2022 process and continue our advocacy in these areas.

 340B Drug Pricing Program